Submarine sandwich: Italian

 The traditional Maine Italian sandwich is prepared using a long, soft bread roll or bun with ham and bologna along with American cheese, tomato, onion, green bell pepper, Greek olives, pickles, olive oil or salad oil, salt and cracked black pepper.
 Additional ingredients, such as pepperoni, banana pepper, or lettuce may be added to the sandwich.
 The sandwich is often cut in half to make it easier to handle.

 Wedge

 The term wedge is used in the New York counties of Dutchess, Putnam, and Westchester, as well as the Connecticut county of Fairfield–four counties directly north of New York City.
 Some base the name wedge on a diagonal cut in the middle of the sandwich, creating two halves or "wedges", or a "wedge" cut out of the top half of the bread with the fillings "wedged" in between, or a sandwich that is served between two "wedges" of bread.
 It has been said that wedge is short for "sandwich", with the name having originated from an Italian deli owner located in Yonkers, who got tired of saying the whole word.

-Wedge or wedgie can also refer to a northeastern deli meat sandwich cooked on pizza dough or a style of club sandwich.